Nixon in China: Performance history

 The London premiere of the opera took place in 2000, at the London Coliseum, with Sellars producing and Paul Daniel conducting the English National Opera (ENO).
 A revival of this production was planned for the reopening of the renovated Coliseum in 2004, but delays in the refurbishment caused the revival to be postponed until 2006.
 The ENO productions helped to revive interest in the work, and served as the basis of the Metropolitan Opera's 2011 production.
 Peter Gelb, the Met's general manager, had approached Adams in 2005 about staging his operas there.
 Gelb intended that Nixon in China be the first of such productions, but Adams chose Doctor Atomic to be the first Adams work to reach the Met.
 However, Gelb maintained his interest in staging Nixon in China, which received its Metropolitan premiere on February 2, 2011.
 The work received its BBC Proms debut at the Royal Albert Hall in London on September 5, 2012, although the second-act ballet was omitted.

 While a number of productions have used variations on the original staging, the February 2011 production by the Canadian Opera Company used an abstract setting revived from a 2004 production by the Opera Theatre of Saint Louis.
 Alluding to Nixon's "News" aria, the omnipresence of television news was dramatized by set designer Allen Moyer by keeping a group of televisions onstage throughout much of the action, often showing scenes from the actual visit.
 Instead of an airplane descending in Act 1, a number of televisions descended showing an airplane in flight.

 Adams conducted the Los Angeles Philharmonic and Los Angeles Master Chorale for performances of the opera at the Walt Disney Concert Hall in 2017 during a series of concerts celebrating his 70th birthday.
 This "musically and visually dazzling reimagining of the piece" included Super 8mm home movies of the visit to China (shot by H. R. Haldeman, Dwight Chapin, and others) projected onto a giant screen with the appearance of a 1960s television set.
 In some scenes the historical footage was a backdrop that was artfully synchronized to the live cast in the foreground, in other scenes the actors were lit from behind the translucent screen appearing inside the TV, adding to the surreal experience.
 The props and other details were simple but effective, including the miniature souvenir program designed after Mao's Little Red Book.

 Despite a recent proliferation of performances worldwide, the opera has not been shown in China as of 2011.

-Houston Grand Opera is again producing the opera in 2017 on the 30th anniversary of the world premiere to mixed reviews.
+Houston Grand Opera again produced the opera in 2017 on the 30th anniversary of the world premiere to mixed reviews.

-A new production was premiered at Staatsoper Stuttgart in April 2019.
+The opera ran from February to March 2026 at Opéra Bastille in Paris.